niplav/site/daygame_cost_benefit.md

 second](https://thomascrownpua.wordpress.com/2018-statistics/ "2018 Statistics").

-I will assume 1.8 dates on average lasting 3.5h each, because the numbers above are from people who has already done many approaches:
+I will assume 1.8 dates on average lasting 3.5h each, because the numbers above are from people who have already done many approaches:

 	datelen::3.5
 	avgdates::1.8